A variational principle for a non-integrable model: The variational principle for graph homomorphisms

-\end{itemize} \end{lemma} We state the proof of Lemma~\ref{p_equivalence_path_property} in Section~\ref{s_proof_variational_principle}.
-Let us consider an example and assume that there are points~$x,y\in R$ such that the second coordinate~$h_R^2(x)=1$ and~$h_R^2(y)=2$.
-This indicates that the asymptotic height function~$h_R^1$ travels at~$x$ on the geodesic~$\mathbf{g}_1$ and at~$y$ on the geodesic~$\mathbf{g}_2$.
+\end{itemize} \end{lemma} The statement of Lemma~\ref{p_equivalence_path_property} is not used later in the article.
+The proof is straight-forward and is therefore omitted in the article.
+Let us consider an example and assume that there are points~$x,y\in R$ such that the second coordinate~$f_R^2(x)=1$ and~$f_R^2(y)=2$.
+This indicates that the asymptotic height function~$f_R^1$ travels at~$x$ on the one-sided geodesic~$\mathbf{g}_1$ and at~$y$ on the one-sided geodesic~$\mathbf{g}_2$.
 Now, let us consider a path~$\mathbf{p}\subset R$ from~$x$ to~$y$.
 Then the asymptotic height function has to change geodesics on that path.
-The admissibility condition~\eqref{e_asyhf_admissible} enforces that changing from the geodesic~$\mathbf{g}_1$ to the geodesic~$\mathbf{g}_2$ can only take place below the meeting point, which is characterized by the height~$a_{12}$. \\
+The admissibility condition~\eqref{e_asyhf_admissible} enforces that changing from the one-sided geodesic~$\mathbf{g}_1$ to the one-sided geodesic~$\mathbf{g}_2$ can only take place below the meeting point, which is characterized by the height~$a_{1,2}$.
+We also want to note that if~$f_R^1(z)\leq a_{1,2}$ then the second coordinate~$f_R^2(z)$ is allowed to change freely between~$1$ and~$2$ with no regularity condition.
+Below the height~$a_{1,2}$ the geodesics~$\mathbf{g}_1$ and~$\mathbf{g}_2$ are indistinguishable.\\